-Q: Good heavens!
+Good heavens!
 This sounds terrible.
-What exactly is Intermodulation Distortion, and what will it do to our signal output?!?
+What exactly will Intermodulation Distortion do to our signal output?!?

-A: Say the input to the amplifier is sinusoidal, with magnitude a:
+Say the input to the amplifier is sinusoidal, with magnitude a:

-$v{in} = a \cos \omega t$
+$$v{in} = a \cos \omega t$$

 Using our knowledge of trigonometry, we can determine the result of the second term of the output Taylor series: